NextJump/nextjump.github.io/_posts/engineering/2013-06-28-setting-up-nodejs-on-the-raspberry-pi.md

 picture: blacki_m.jpg
 ---

-The Raspberry Pi is a powerful platform for prototyping the Internet of Things.
-In this tutorial series I show you how to begin usiing the Raspberry Pie to create embedded network services for your home and all you need is Javascript.
+The Raspberry Pi is a powerful platform for prototyping the Internet of things.
+In this series of posts I show you how to begin using the Raspberry Pi to create embedded network services for your home using mostly just JavaScript.
+In this post I start by outlining how to set up a Node.js server on your Raspberry Pi.
+As a part of this I will walk you through the workflow I use when developing Node.js applications on the Raspberry Pi.

 # Preparing your SD Card